 The chart below can be used to calculate the bending force required to V bend mild steel S235 of different thicknesses, in different shapes, at an angle of 90°.
 Mild steel S235 has a bending strength of 42 kg/mm².
 The variable parameters are as follows.

-- S (mm) – Thickness of the workpiece
+- S (mm) – Sheet metal thickness

 - V (mm) – Vee die opening